spiral/docs/stempler/visitors.md

 }
 ```

+> You can inject other tags or even PHP into your templates.

 ## Register Visitor
 Call `StemplerBootloader`->`addVistitor` to register visitor in the template engine.
 We can do it using application bootloader: